purrbot-site/PurrBot/README.md

 - Use External Emojis

 ## Translations
 Version 2.5 of \*Purr* added an option to have a per-guild language set.
-We are happy about any translations made for the bot.
+We welcome any new and exciting language that should be added to the bot.

-If you would like to get added for a new or existing language to be translated, head over to the [translations.md] file for more info on how to get added.
+If you would like to help with the translations of the bot check out the [translation documentation][translate] for a further explanation on how to request a supportive language.

-You can find the currently made translations on https://lang.purrbot.site.
+You can find the translations of this bot by visiting: https://lang.purrbot.site.

 ## Inviting the bot
-To invite the bot with all required permissions mentioned in the [Commands Section](#commands) can you use this invite:
+To invite the bot with all the necessary required permissions mentioned in the [Commands Section](#commands) you can use this invitation link:
 > https://add.botl.ink/?id=425382319449309197&perms=387136

 If you want to add the bot without a pre-made role, use this link instead:
 > https://add.botl.ink/?id=425382319449309197

-Note that when you add the bot without a pre-made role, will you need to give it one with the required permissions.
+Note that when you add the bot without a pre-made role, you will need to give it one with the necessary required permissions.

 ### Note about Administrator permissions
 The `Administrator` Permission is a dangerous one as it can allow bots to cause damage on your server with barely any way for you to prevent it (Except for kicking it).

-To prevent this to ever happen does \*Purr* deny the Administrator Permission when assigned with it, and never executes commands with it.
+To prevent such events from happening with \*Purr* does it not execute any commands while having the Administrator permission assigned.
 This is our way to protect your server from any possible harm.

-We highly recommend to you to always have a dedicated Bot-Role which has the necessary permissions and NEVER give Administrator to any bot.
+We highly recommend to always have a dedicated Bot-Role which has the necessary permissions the bot requires and NEVER give Administrator permissions to any bot.
 If a bot can't work without this permission, search for a different one as this is not considered a good practice in Bot Development.

 ## Donations